Drafting EN IEC standards for citation in the OJEU

 For further information, see the Frankfurt Agreement Day2Day management, notably clause 5.3.2.3.

-If the outcome of the Enquiry HAS assessment is 'lack of compliance', it is again recommended to organise a meeting (or at least written exchanges) with the HAS consultant to clarify the comments and agree on a way forward (in view of the next standardization step: the parallel FDIS, i.e. the CENELEC Formal Vote).
+If the outcome of the Enquiry HAS assessment is 'lack of compliance', it is again recommended to organise a meeting with the HAS consultant to clarify the comments and agree on a way forward (in view of the next standardization step: the parallel FDIS, i.e. the CENELEC Formal Vote).

 In view of the assessment request at the Formal Vote stage, the Technical Body shall ensure that the adequate elements are timely provided to CCMC.
 The CENELEC TB secretary is notified by CCMC when the IEC final draft is ready to proceed to parallel FDIS (i.e. Formal Vote).
-At this moment, the CENELEC Technical Body secretary, in consultation with the relevant TB officers and members, shall submit to CCMC the following documents (to production@cencenelec.eu with the transmission notice and the CCMC Project Manager in copy):
+At this moment, the CENELEC Technical Body secretary, in consultation with the relevant TB officers and members, shall submit to CCMC the following documents (through the Submission Interface):

 • Annex ZZ (even if unchanged compared to the ENQ assessment);